Pratikshinde55/Ansible-Configure-webserver_inside-Docker_Container/README.md

 3. Create a file which will add to my apache conatiner create file in path /root/code :

-   File is module which help to create directory in ansible-playbook
+   File module in ansible-playbook which help to create directory.

                 - name: create file for adding container volume